Ultrawipf/OpenFFBoard_wiki/ODrive-guide.md

 If you have an incremental encoder without an index pulse (or if you're using a gear reduction on your encoder), you won't be able to use the index.
 In that case, you'll need to take some extra steps.

-1. Perform a motor calibration with `dev0.axis0.axisstate = MOTOR_CALIBRATION`
+1. Perform a motor calibration with `dev0.axis0.requested_state = FULL_CALIBRATION_SEQUENCE`
-2. Save the motor calibration with `dev0.axis0.motor.config.precalibrated = true`
+2. Save the motor calibration with `dev0.axis0.motor.config.pre_calibrated = True`
-3. Enable a startup encoder offset with `dev0.axis0.config.startup_encoder_offset_calibration`
+3. Enable a startup encoder offset with `dev0.axis0.config.startup_encoder_offset_calibration = True`
 4. Save the configuration with `dev0.save_configuration()`

  # FFBoard Setup